markhodierne/broken-window-hackathon/README.md

 - Ensuring safety in public spaces
 - Reducing crime and anti-social behaviour

-This demonstration product was developed during a hackathon organized by [Future London](https://futurelondon.org/) with contributions from policymakers and tech enthusiasts.
+This 'proof of concept' app was developed during a hackathon organized by [Future London](https://futurelondon.org/) with contributions from policymakers and tech enthusiasts.
 Ultimately, the app would be deployed on mobile devices, either as a stand-alone app or as an AI bot for existing WhatsApp community groups.

 Users are able to submit photos and/or comments about their local neighbourhood - things they love, like green spaces, public buildings, and community activities - and things they don't love, like graffiti, fly tipping, and broken windows.
 AI is leveraged to classify and analyze these reports - and track how things are changing over time.